Caramel Dutch Apple Pie with Brown Butter

 This caramel Dutch apple pie with brown butter streusel is a classic fall dessert.
 Crisp autumn apples are baked with brown sugar, apple pie spice, and salted caramel sauce and topped with toasty brown butter streusel to amplify the caramelized flavor.
 It is without a doubt one of the best apple pies ever!

 It’s no secret that I wholeheartedly and firmly stand with Team Pie.
 When done correctly, the buttery crust, flaky layers, and spiced flavors just get me.
-Bourbon caramel pecan pie?
-Brown butter strawberry crumble pie?
-Count me, I’m there.
+Sticky bourbon caramel pecan pie?
+Juicy brown butter strawberry crumble pie?
+Uber creamy pumpkin custard pie?
+Count me in, I’m there.

 On the other hand, there is an entire sector of people who think they don’t like pie.
 And I can’t say I blame them because while apple pie is arguably one of the best desserts, they also have the ability to just absolutely blow.
 Soggy, flavorless pies are downright depressing, but I am so convinced that if you have a *really* good pie, it is completely life-changing.